Skip to main content

 About the Pediatric Early Phase Clinical Trials Network (PEP-CTN)

-The Pediatric Early Phase Clinical Trials Network (PEP-CTN) was established in 2019 to continue the work of the Children's Oncology Group (COG) phase 1 Consortium.
+The Pediatric Early Phase Clinical Trials Network (PEP-CTN) was established in 2019 to continue the work of the Children's Oncology Group (COG) phase 1 consortium.
 Its primary mission is to identify and develop effective new agents for children and adolescents with cancer, through rational and efficient clinical and laboratory research.
 The PEP-CTN designs and conducts pediatric early phase trials, including phase 1 trials (often with phase 2 expansion cohorts) and pilot studies of novel agents or regimens to determine their tolerability.
 These early-phase studies enable promising agents to proceed to definitive phase 3 clinical trials.

-PEP-CTN's consortium infrastructure supports early-phase trials, pilot tolerability trials, and pharmacokinetic and biomarker studies for the development of new pediatric anti-cancer agents.
+PEP-CTN's consortium infrastructure supports early-phase trials, pilot tolerability trials, as well as pharmacokinetic and biomarker studies for the development of new pediatric anti-cancer agents.
 COG sites were selected through a peer-review process to participate in PEP-CTN.
 21 core sites in the U.S. participate in all PEP-CTN trials; 21 non-core sites in the U.S., Canada, and Australia participate in selected trials.
 The PEP-CTN Operations and Data/Statistics Center (ODSC) is embedded within the COG ODSC.

 The PEP-CTN is supported by NCI cooperative agreement award UM1-CA228823.